An album review written by: Lee Sonogan

-Here are some facts about their songs of the album.
+Here are some facts about their songs on the album.
 ‘Marie’ is the middle name of Keenan’s deceased mother, Judith Marie Garrison.
 As Keenan explains in his commentary on A Perfect Circle’s aMOTION DVD, Judith suffered a stroke that left her partially paralyzed and wheelchair-bound.
 The two-part song, ‘Wings for Marie’, is an opus dedicated to her.
-The length of time between the paralysis and her death was 27 years, or approximately 10,000 days.
-In the Guitar World interview, it was confirmed that the title of ‘The Pot’ was a reference to an idiomatic term for hypocrisy i.e., the ‘pot calling the kettle black’.
+The length of time between the paralysis and her death was 27 years or approximately 10,000 days.
+In the Guitar World interview, it was confirmed that the title of ‘The Pot’ was a reference to an idiomatic term for hypocrisy i.e., the pot calling the kettle black.

 At first, I did not enjoy Tools sound.
-Later on in life it grew on me.
+Later on, in life, it grew on me.
 Now I can or have to listen to the whole album in order.
 Each song is a one of a kind type of sound and you can listen to it over and over again.
-Pushing the boundaries, it is really beautiful once you get into each song played.
+Pushing the boundaries is really beautiful once you get into each song played.
 I recommend this album to all fans of metal and looking for a chiller sound with heavy metal rhythms.